Exploring Training and Inference Scaling Laws in Generative Retrieval: Inference Scaling Laws

 where \(C\) represents the inference FLOPs per query, \(\mu\), \(\sigma\), and \(\lambda_C\) are parameters to fit, and \(\lambda_C\) is irreducible loss, a theoretical lower bound on retrieval performance as $ C $ approaches infinity.

-The fitted curves in Figure~\ref{Fig: scaling_inf}, reveal a consistent trend for both T5-Base and LLaMA-7B models: the Miss Rate decreases steadily as the inference FLOPs per query increase.
+The fitted curves in Figure~\ref{Fig: scaling_inf}, reveal a consistent trend for both T5-Base and LLaMA-7B models: the MR decreases steadily as the inference FLOPs per query increase.
 This validates the effectiveness of inference scaling in improving generative retrieval performance.
-The decrease in MR is particularly pronounced at lower computational budgets, where increased beam sizes lead to significant performance gains.
+As shown in Table~\ref{tab:fitted_param_inf}, the proposed scaling law fits well with the experimental results.
+The results reveal several key findings: \begin{itemize}

-As shown in Table~\ref{tab:fitted_param_inf}, the proposed scaling law provides an excellent fit to the experimental data for both models, with high \( R^2 \) values in most cases.
-Additionally, the rate of decline in MR varies with the retrieval threshold \( k \).
-For both models, MR@5 decreases the fastest, reflecting the substantial benefits of inference scaling for high-precision retrieval.
-Conversely, MR@100 exhibits a slower decline, indicating that broader recall settings are less sensitive to increased computational resources.
+\item \textbf{MR@k sensitivity.} The rate of MR decline varies with the retrieval threshold $k$.
+MR@5 decreases the fastest for both models, showing strong benefits from inference scaling in high-precision retrieval, while MR@100 declines more slowly, indicating reduced sensitivity in broader recall settings.

-Comparing the two models, when inference FLOPs are below \(10^{11}\), T5-Base outperforms LLaMA-7B, achieving lower Miss Rates across all \(k\) values.
-However, as FLOPs increase beyond \(10^{11}\), LLaMA-7B demonstrates a clear advantage, with all three Miss Rates achieving lower values.
-This highlights that LLaMA-7B gains substantially more performance rise from increased inference computation compared to T5-Base, making it highly effective in high-computation scenarios.
-Notably, LLaMA-7B's irreducible loss (\( \lambda_C \)) for MR@5 is significantly lower than T5-Base, indicating superior potential for high-precision retrieval, while its irreducible loss for MR@20 and MR@100 is slightly higher, suggesting T5-Base retains an advantage in broader recall settings.
-These results highlight the trade-offs between the two models, with LLaMA-7B excelling in high-precision tasks, achieving lower Miss Rates for the top-ranked results as computational budgets grow, while T5-Base demonstrates greater potential for broader recall tasks like larger-scale retrieval.
+\item \textbf{Model performance under low compute.} When inference FLOPs are below \(10^{11}\), T5-Base achieves lower MR across all \(k\) than LLaMA-7B, suggesting that T5-Base is more efficient in compute-constrained scenarios.